 ➡️ Cali ~ El Buen Alimento Alquimia Vegetariana / Tierra Verde Gluten Free Food / Mascabado Cocina Artesanal y Casa de Té / HOM STORE Oeste / Sandwich Lovers / Vegano Flor de Loto / Frutos del Sol Bio-Restaurante / Dulcinea Café Vintage Restaurante Vegano / SanOrganiko / Biotienda Al Natural

-➡️ Medellín ~ Saludpan / Naturalia Café / Paleo Market – Mercado Saludable / Restaurante Justo / Betty’s Bowls / Ceres Organic Market / AMA – Restaurante Vegano-Café-Mercado Orgánico
+➡️ Medellín (lots of vegan food in Medellín) ~ Saludpan / Naturalia Café / Paleo Market – Mercado Saludable / Restaurante Justo / Betty’s Bowls / Ceres Organic Market / AMA – Restaurante Vegano-Café-Mercado Orgánico

 ➡️ Salento ~ Coco Bowl / Makao / Cumana Bistro Food / Serendipia Veggie Food & Pizza Bar / El Cacharrito / Brunch de Salento / Finca Momota Coffee Tour Salento (organic coffee farm)

 ➡️ San Agustín ~ Restaurante Tomate / Fonte Cafe / El Faro Ambrosia / Arlequin – Vegetarian And Vegan Burgers / Ecotienda Alimentación Consciente / SiembraSur

 Unfortunately not many restaurants have websites about their food and ingredients, but you can still find healthy and allergy friendly options.
 If you are in a restaurant but aren’t sure what to say (or don’t speak Spanish), you can use some of these phrases: